 Youth who are currently boarding in metro area emergency rooms and are challenged with finding suitable services in transitioning back home or to a shelter, crisis, respite, or group home we offer Placement Coordination along with Intensive Transition Services.
 The goal of the program is to get youth out of emergency rooms and provide support during the transition and stabilization period and reduce the risk of return visits to the emergency room.
 Referrals accepted from:

 Metro Area Emergency Room Provider Counties: Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington Counties.

-Who Does YCT Accept?
+Who does YCT accept?

-Any youth up to the age of 18 years old receiving services from a PRTF, CABHH, or 7-county Twin Cities Metro area hospital can be referred for services.
+Any youth up to the age of 18 years old or still in high school who are receiving services from a PRTF, CABHH, or metro area emergency room can be referred for services.
+Criteria for services include:

 - Provider at current facility where youth is residing is recommending youth to transition to a less restrictive setting.